Fortside Brewing is in the forefront of the craft brew revolution

 The Craft Beer revolution is in full swing in the Pacific Northwest.
-With so many breweries opening up in the Portland Metro/ Southwest Washington area, it’s easier to find breweries that cater to the craft brew enthusiast.
+Fortside Brewing Company is just one of the many breweries that recently opened up in the Portland Metro/ Southwest Washington area.
 With that realization, it takes more than serving good beer for an establishment to warrant repeat visits.
 Enter Fortside Brewery.

 Centrally located in Vancouver and tucked away off of Andresen, Fortside is definitely a brewery leading the charge of the Craft Brew Revolution in the Southwest Washington area.
 I was fortunate enough to sit down with Mike DiFabio, one of the brewers and owners of Fortside.
 While talking with Mike, it was clear that the passion he has for craft beer and craft beer brewing stemmed from his years as a home brewer.
 After around eleven years of home brewing, the time came to take the plunge and open up Fortside for the community.
 It wasn’t just a fiscal decision either.
 “Getting craft beer to the masses is the goal.”
 Says Mike “We really wanted to strengthen the craft beer culture.
 Each Craftsmen and Craftswomen has their own unique style, which makes Craft Beer better than the big boys.”